Skip to main content

 My Old Southeast home has cast iron plumbing.
 When should I replace it?

-During your next kitchen or bathroom remodel — when the walls and floors are already open.
-Cast iron DWV piping in Old Southeast homes is 80–100+ years old, well past its 50–70 year expected life.
+During your next kitchen or bathroom remodel, when the walls and floors are already open.
+Cast iron DWV piping in Old Southeast homes is 80 to 100-plus years old, well past its 50 to 70-year expected life.
 The pier-and-beam foundations common in this neighborhood make access easier than slab homes.
 Trying to do cast iron replacement as a standalone project means opening and closing walls twice.
 Bundle it with your renovation and you save time, money, and disruption.

 Revolution Contractors finished kitchen project